Randy Newman Headshot Session

 However, as it was, the room was a good ten feet short for my liking.
-I’d be lucky if I could use 150 of my 200 lens.
+I’d be lucky if I could use the 150mm portion of my 200mm lens.

 Regrettably, the miniature room was not nearly the worst of it.
 Besides it being short and narrow, it was downright ugly.
 There was not a single aspect about it that lent itself to a recognizable aesthetic – not a scintilla.

 Fortunately, we had the foresight to pack a couple of large muslin backdrops.
 Yes, the unsightly beast was transformable.

 However, not having any floor space to plant a couple of background stands, our only option was to adhere the muslins to the walls.
 As you probably guessed, we were once again saved by the photographer’s best friend, gaffers tape.
 What else!